seangpachareonsub/honne/README.md

     return self.first_name
 ```

-The IndividualPictues model and the endpoints leading to this model act as central location for all photos uploaded onto the app regardless of the user.
-Django provides a `models.ImageField()` field option but I realised that assinging the User model a direct image field as such would mean that each user would be restricted to one image.
+The IndividualPictues model and the endpoints leading to this model act as a central location for all photos uploaded onto the app regardless of the user.
+Django provides a `models.ImageField()` field option but I realised that assinging the User model a direct image field would mean that each user would be restricted to one image.
 Therefore, the uploading of images follows these steps:

 * Uploading a photo is through a `POST` request to `/api/individualpictures`
-* The owner field in the IndividualPictures model is a `model.ForeignKey` field which relates to a the user uploading the photo.
+* The owner field in the `IndividualPictures` model is a `model.ForeignKey` field which relates to the user uploading the photo.
 Using this, we can send a `PATCH` request to the specific user and modify the `models.ManyToMany` image field to include the primary key of the new image.
-With these steps, the app allows for up to six photos per user.
+The app allows for up to six photos per user.

 ``` js
 class IndividualPictures(models.Model):